john-itcsolutions/cheirrs/README.md

      4. Get the Nodejs Wrapper package for Carrier working properly
      5. Follow the IBM article above to implement the various points outlined in the paper, in code.
      6. Do everything necessary to make a Postgres Database become "like a Blockchain".
-     	   -  Understand how to make the Ordering Service function
+     	   -  Understand how to make the Ordering Service function, in particular investigate Serialisable Snapshot Isolation and the methods for obtaining Consensus.
-     8. Continue to use the Elastos Blockchain systems for dApps at front end and to provide several useful services, including Distributed Id's (DID Sidechain), Carrier Security and more.
+     7. Continue to use the Elastos Blockchain systems for dApps at front end and to provide several useful services, including Distributed Id's (DID Sidechain), Carrier Security and more.
-     9. Learn how to provide authentication from Elastos DID Sidechain to Postgres DataChain/BlockBase system.
+     8. Learn how to provide authentication from Elastos DID Sidechain to Postgres DataChain/BlockBase system.

  _________________________________________________________________________________________________________________________________________________